binpash/benchmarks/INSTRUCTIONS.md

 ./infrastructure/static-analysis.sh /tmp/plots
 ```

-This will place the static analysis heatmap in the `/tmp/plots` directory on the host system.
+This will place the static analysis heat-map in the `/tmp/plots` directory on the host system.

 **Dynamic Characterization:** To generate the dynamic characterization, run the following commands: